All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Neither option is universally better.
 Here is how to think about candidacy.

-Bariatric surgery may be more appropriate if: - Your BMI is 40 or higher (or 35+ with significant comorbidities) - You have tried medication-based approaches without adequate results - You prefer a one-time intervention over ongoing medication - You are prepared for permanent dietary and lifestyle changes - Your surgical risk profile is acceptable
+Bariatric surgery may be more appropriate if: - Your BMI is 40 or higher (or 35+ with significant comorbidities) - You have tried medication-based approaches without adequate results - You prefer a one-time intervention over ongoing medication - You're prepared for permanent dietary and lifestyle changes - Your surgical risk profile is acceptable

-GLP-1 medication may be more appropriate if: - Your BMI is between 27 and 40 - You want to avoid surgery - You prefer a reversible approach - You are willing to commit to ongoing medication - You have contraindications to surgery - You want to start treatment quickly without a months-long pre-surgical process
+GLP-1 medication may be more appropriate if: - Your BMI is between 27 and 40 - You want to avoid surgery - You prefer a reversible approach - You're willing to commit to ongoing medication - You have contraindications to surgery - You want to start treatment quickly without a months-long pre-surgical process

 Many patients begin with GLP-1 medication and only consider surgery if medication alone is insufficient.
 Others use GLP-1 medication after bariatric surgery to address weight regain.
 Your provider can help you map out the right sequence.